awasthan/MQ/README.md

 # Step2:
 Put the tls.key and tls.cert in same folder as that of Dockerfile.
 If you put them in other directory, make sure to update path of Dockerfile
+Also create mqsc file if you want to do some configurations.
+In this example, we are creating a channel and disable chalauth & connauth on queue manager.
+Look at config.mqsc file

 # Step3:
 Build the docker image and push to OCP registry.
 Below is example of commands.
 Make sure to update as per your environment/tag/ocp registry url/namespace etc